fac26/week7-9-ArtBadge/README.md

 #### Did writing automated tests catch any bugs?

-- Although not 'bugs' as such, there were conflicts in the package-lock.json file whenever we pulled down from the remote `main` branch to the local `cypresstesting` branch, so as to have an up-to-date version of what was in the main.
+- Although not 'bugs' as such, there were conflicts in the package-lock.json file whenever we pulled down from the remote `main` branch to the local `cypresstesting` branch, so as to have an up-to-date version of what was in the `main`.
 This is because the `main` branch had a lot of
 Supabase packages, as a result of downloading and installing Supabase, which had not featured in the `cypresstesting` branch.
 Meanwhile, the `main` branch did not have any Cypress Testing packages, but the `cypresstesting` branch did, as a result of downloading and installing Cypress Testing.
 The two appeared to clash, though Git allowed a combination.